Marble Rye Bread

 • Combine 8 oz warm water, 1 teaspoon dry yeast, 2 ½ oz rye flour and ½ cup of the bread flour in a mixer bowl.
 Mix until a thick batter is formed.
 Cover the bowl and set the sponge aside for 30 minutes.
 (Start the sponge for the dark dough at the same time.)

-• Knead the dough for 5 minutes then turn it out onto a lightly floured surface.
+• Knead the dough on medium speed for 5 minutes until the dough begins to clear the sides of the bowl and forms a ball around the hook.
+Turn it out onto a lightly floured surface.
 If working by hand, stir in as much of the flour as you can then turn the dough out onto a floured surface and knead for 4-5 minutes.

 • The dough may be a little sticky so keep your hands well floured.
 Place the dough into a lightly oiled bowl, turning once to coat the dough.
 Cover the bowl and set aside to rise for 1 to 1 ½ hours or until doubled in size.